birth day surprises

 How to cope when your labor plans go awry

-What you expect> Labor will proceed smoothly and you’ll have an uncomplicated vaginal delivery.
+What you expect> Labor will be long, hard and painful.